muhammedahmedd/piperx-isaac-pick-place/README.md

 docker compose up -d
 ```

-Enter the container:
+Enter the running container:

 ```bash
 docker exec -it ros2_humble bash
 ```

-The workspace is mounted into the container at:
+Inside the container, the workspace is available at:

 ```text
 /workspace/piperx_ws
 ```

+This works because `compose.yaml` mounts the workspace from the host machine into the container.
 If your workspace is not located at `~/piperx_ws`, update the volume path in `compose.yaml`.

 ## Build the ROS 2 workspace